 Another point about aggregating information is not just that you're bringing in things from other silos (such as spreadsheets), but you are seeing the dependencies between different types of content.
 Some definitions refer to other definitions in your glossary.
 If you want to look at what an active employee is, you probably need to know what an employee is.
 If you're trying to manage this knowledge base in spreadsheets and word docs then it can be hard after a while to manage all these interdependencies.
 You should only have to change something in one place.
 If you change your definition of an employee, you shouldn't have to change the definition of active employee.

 Having a data governance knowledge base is one of the key foundations of data governance.
 For more information on best practices for knowledge base, view our recorded webinar on the subject.
-See our previous framework post on data stewardship.
+See our other framework posts on data stewardship and communication process.

 Hope this blog post was beneficial to you and your organization.
 IData has a solution, the Data Cookbook, that can aid the employees and the organization in its data governance, data stewardship and data quality initiatives.
 IData also has experts that can assist with data governance, reporting, integration and other technology services on an as needed basis.
 Feel free to contact us and let us know how we can assist.